Mixed reality brings Ford GT supercars to life

 Dana Williamson, Collections Manager at the Petersen, was initially skeptical of the mixed reality experience, worrying that new technology would shift focus away from what really matters at Petersen–the cars.
 But after seeing the technology in action for the first time, he was immediately struck by its potential beyond the exhibit.
 “It’s an incredible experience,” he says.
 “And now seeing it, of course it could be done with other automobiles.
 It could be done in other automotive situations.”

 For Henry Ford III of Ford Motor Company, at a time when the company’s pioneering the use of the HoloLens to design and engineer cars, cutting-edge mixed reality technology is actually the most fitting way to tell the important story of the Ford GT.

-- Henry Ford III of Ford Motor CompanyIt's a story about technology and innovation.
+- Henry Ford III, Ford Motor CompanyIt's a story about technology and innovation.
 For us at Ford, it's about pushing ourselves to the brink of exhaustion—really pushing the envelope of technology and innovation—to show the world what we're capable of.